LiamJCates/Programming-Notes/C++/IO/scanf.md

             <td>n</td>
             <td>Count</td>
             <td>No input is consumed.
-The number of characters read so far from stdin is stored in the pointed location.</td>
+            <br>The number of characters read so far from stdin is stored in the pointed location.</td>
         </tr>
         <tr>
             <td>%</td>